Homological mirror symmetry for hypertoric varieties II (with an Appendix written jointly with Laurent C\^ot\'e and Justin Hilburn): Monodromy functors from perverse schobers

 That the procedure used to define ${}_{C'}T_C$ gives a well-defined wall-crossing functor is a consequence of the schober property, proved in Theorem~\ref{thm:b-schober} below.
 For our purposes, it is more useful to think of the algebras $A_C$ as the basic objects, and the wall-crossing functors as manifestations of them, since they encode the full schober structure.

 \begin{definition} The {\bf B-side schober} assigns the dg-category $A_C\dgmod$ to a face $C$ and the functor ${}_{C'} T_{C}\Lotimes-$ as the transition functor $\phi_{C'C}$. \end{definition}

-This name is justified by the following theorem: \begin{theorem} The above assignment defines a perverse schober in the sense of Definition~\ref{def:schober}. \end{theorem} \begin{proof} The additive analogue of this structure is shown to be a perverse schober in \cite[Theorem 4.15]{WebcohI}; as in Theorem \ref{thm:tilting}, the result can be checked on fiberwise completions and hence still holds in the multiplicative case. \end{proof}
+This name is justified by the following theorem: \begin{theorem} The above assignment defines a perverse schober in the sense of Definition~\ref{def:schober}. \end{theorem} \begin{proof} Note that the additive analogue of this structure is shown to be a perverse schober in \cite[Theorem 4.15]{WebcohI}.
+This is done by constructing an equivalence of finite dimensional $A_C$-modules with modules over certain quantizations of hypertoric varieties in characteristic $p$.
+We point this since the proof of the schober conditions \cite[Theorem 4.11]{WebcohI} uses this language.
+However, the proof just uses properties of wall-crossing functors which transport through all equivalences in the picture, exactly those appearing in Lemma \ref{lem:bim-m-a}.

+We first need to establish the required isomorphisms of functors for conditions of (3-4).
+As shown in the proof of \cite[Theorem 4.11]{WebcohI} (points (1) and (3); note that the schober conditions are numbered differently here), these isomorphisms are induced by multiplication maps as in Lemma \ref{lem:bim-m-a}(1).
+The same is true of the isomorphism needed in (i) (which corresponds to point (2) in the proof of \cite[Theorem 4.11]{WebcohI}).

+Finally, point (ii) (which matches point (4) in the proof of \cite[Theorem 4.11]{WebcohI}) simply requires a wall-crossing functor to be an equivalence of categories, which we can transport from the additive case to the multiplicative by Lemma \ref{lem:bim-m-a}(2). \end{proof}